Tuition & Fees

-Financial aid is mainly a work-study program where loans, scholarships, and grants are complementary to this program; financial aid is granted to full-time undergraduate students based on their financial need through the student Financial Aid application form, supporting documents, and a personal interview with parents/guardians.
+Financial aid is mainly a work-study program, in which loans, scholarships, and grants are complementary to this program; financial aid is granted to full-time undergraduate students based on their financial need through the student Financial Aid application form, supporting documents, and a personal interview with parents/guardians.
 The office collects data for assessment through a system and results are used as guidelines in the decision-making process.
-Final decisions are made by a committee formed by LAU administrators and a faculty representative.
+Final decisions are made by a committee formed of LAU administrators and a faculty representative.

-Scholarships, based on merit, are awarded to academically competent students during the first academic year of their enrollment and in subsequent years to continuing students in line with set eligibility criteria.
-Four such types of scholarships exist:
+Scholarships based on merit are awarded to academically competent students during the first academic year of their enrollment and in subsequent years to continuing students in line with set eligibility criteria.
+Several types of scholarships exist:

-Entrance scholarships are awarded to newly admitted students during the first academic year of their enrollment based on high school grades, SAT scores, and Baccalaureate scores.
-This scholarship is contingent on a CGPA ≥ 3.50 sustained by the students throughout the academic year.
-Entrance Scholarships range between 10 and 50% of tuition fees.
+Scholarships are awarded to newly admitted students during the first academic year of their enrollment based on high school grades, SAT scores, and Baccalaureate scores.
+This scholarship is contingent on the recipient sustaining a CGPA of 3.50 or above throughout the academic year.
+These scholarships cover between 10 and 50 percent of tuition fees.

-Honor scholarships are awarded to students after the lapse of the first academic year and upon completion of 24 credits at LAU with a CGPA ≥ 3.50.
-Honor Scholarships range between 10 and 50% of tuition fees.
+Honor scholarships are awarded to students after the lapse of the first academic year and upon completion of 24 credits at LAU with a CGPA of 3.50 or above.
+Honor Scholarships cover between 10 and 50 percent of tuition fees.

-Merit scholarships are awarded to a number of outstanding high school candidates, nominated by their high schools, to encourage and promote academic excellence.
+Merit scholarships are awarded to a number of outstanding high school candidates — nominated by their high schools — to encourage and promote academic excellence.
 Candidates are requested to submit a Merit Scholarship application for full review and selection and the continuity of the scholarship depends on set criteria.
-Merit Scholarships cover 100% of tuition fees.
+Merit Scholarships cover 100 percent of tuition fees.

 Athletic scholarships are awarded to exceptional students with recognized promising athletic talents.
 An online Athletic Scholarship Application Form and relevant supporting documents must be submitted to the Financial Aid and Scholarships Office.